 Refinery29 created a beautiful unsubscribe page example that contains everything we talked about thus far.
 You can update your email preferences, unsubscribe completely or decide to follow the brand on social media instead.

 Though we are all for making your unsubscribe page a nice place to land on, in an ideal world your newsletter subscribers don’t even get there in the first place.
 Here are some best practices to maintain a healthy unsubscribe rate.

 It seems like a no-brainer, but are all your email messages really valuable for the reader?
 Google any email unsubscribe study and you’ll find that the number 1 reason people unsubscribe is “Too many emails.”
 Be picky with your email content and skip a newsletter if you’ve got nothing valuable to share.
 Experiment to find the perfect email frequency that works for your audience.
 This way, readers will keep their interest and stay away from the no-go zone.

 A quick way to see whether people like your email content is by inserting a satisfaction survey into your newsletter.
 In most emails, you’ll see a range of 2-5 smiley faces that readers can click to express their satisfaction.
 Survey implementation is easy and the results are super useful!
 You can spot trends and see what email content is beloved (or not) among your readers.

 The best unsubscribe pages are more than just a confirmation landing page.
-Craft a personal message, ask for feedback, give your best effort to change the subscriber’s mind and if all else fails, convince them to stay in touch via social media.
+Craft a personal unsubscribe message, ask for feedback, and give your best effort to change the subscriber’s mind.
+If all else fails, convince them to stay in touch via social media.